The MV (Motor Vessel) "Genc" berthed along-side the TUSLOG

 Officers' and NCOs' Open Mess Calendars for March 1969.
 Those were the days of 10 cent beers and 25 cent mixed drinks.
 Notice the NCOOM Family Luncheon Specials priced at 60 cents.
 The Open Mess activities enjoyed a sizeable income from slot machines -- especially if a U.S. Navy vessel was making a port call at Istanbul.

-Department of Defense "Pocket Guide to Turkey", issued to
+Department of Defense "Pocket Guide to Turkey", issued to personnel assigned to the country.

 Left: Turkish Air Force military uniforms and insignias of rank, and at right: Turkish Army military uniforms and insignias of rank..